 The threat of future terrorist attacks continues to cause uncertainty in the world financial markets and may affect our business, financial condition, results of operations and cash flows, including cash available for distributions to our unitholders.
-The current turmoil in Iran and the uncertainty surrounding the Strait of Hormuz, as well as tension in Afghanistan, North Korea, Russia and the Ukraine, and the continuing hostilities in the Middle East, may lead to additional acts of terrorism, further regional conflicts and other armed actions around the world, which may contribute to further instability in the global financial markets.
+Turmoil in Iran and uncertainty surrounding the Strait of Hormuz, as well as tension in Afghanistan, North Korea, Russia and the Ukraine, and the continuing hostilities in the Middle East, may lead to additional acts of terrorism, further regional conflicts and other armed actions around the world, which may contribute to further instability in the global financial markets.
 These uncertainties could also adversely affect our ability to obtain additional financing on terms acceptable to us, or at all or impact the shipyards constructing our Sponsor's LNG carrier newbuildings.

 In the past, political conflicts have also resulted in attacks on ships, mining of waterways and other efforts to disrupt international shipping, particularly in the Arabian Gulf region.
-Acts of terrorism and piracy have also affected ships trading in regions such as the South China Sea, West Africa and the Gulf of Aden.
+Acts of terrorism and piracy have also affected and may continue to affect ships trading in regions such as the South China Sea, West Africa and the Gulf of Aden.
 In 2012, "M/T Smyrni", a vessel managed by an affiliated company, was hijacked by pirates and was released after almost one year in captivity.
-Although the frequency of sea piracy decreased in 2014 as compared to 2013, incidents of sea piracy continue to occur.
-A total of 245 incidents of piracy were recorded worldwide in 2014.
 Any terrorist attacks targeted at our ships may in the future negatively materially affect our business, financial condition, results of operations and cash flows and could directly impact our vessels or our charterers.
 We may not be adequately insured to cover losses from these incidents.
 In addition, crew costs, including those due to employing onboard security guards, could increase in such circumstances.